Holy cities and fertile marshes

 After having enjoyed a traditional lunch with the people of the marshlands, we'll head back to Basra for a relaxing afternoon in town devoted to coffee culture and urban exploration.

 Dinner and overnight in Basra.

 Day 8 - Flight back home or transfer to further destinations

-After enjoying a last lavish Iraqi-style breakfast together we'll take care of your transfer to the airport/train station of choice.
+After enjoying a last lavish Iraqi-style breakfast together we'll take care of your transfer to the airport/station of choice.

 For those flying out: transfer to any of the following transportation hubs in Iraq: Najaf International Airport, Basra International Airport, Baghdad International Airport.

 For those wishing to take the train/bus to reach further destinations: transfer to the train/bus station in Basra.

 3 to 8 participants: 2550 € per person

 The price includes: double/twin room accommodation (breakfast included; single supplement: 20 euro/night), private transport in the region (sedan or minivan), entrance fees to the attractions listed in the itinerary, guiding and translation service.

 The price does not include: international flights and any other flight not explicitly included in the tour price and itinerary, meals, drinks and tips, visas if required, entrance fees to attractions not listed in the itinerary, insurance.